-For further information on SAUL, please email HR.Pensions@LSE.ac.uk or refer to the Human Resources and SAUL (www.saul.org.uk) websites.
+For further information on SAUL, please email HR.Pensions@LSE.ac.uk or refer to the Pensions and SAUL (www.saul.org.uk) websites.

 Staff will normally be eligible to join the Universities Superannuation Scheme (USS).
-Full details of USS are available from HR.
-Your potential membership of and rights under USS are subject to the Rules of USS from time to time in force and at the discretion of the Trustees of USS.
-USS is a contributory scheme and the contribution rates applicable from time to time can be found on the Human Resources website.
+Full details of USS are available from the Pensions webpage or the USS website.
+An employee's potential membership of and rights under USS are subject to the Rules of USS from time to time in force and at the discretion of the Trustees of USS.
+USS is a contributory scheme and the current contribution rates can be found on the Human Resources or USS website.